 del Toro then directed and co-wrote the supernatural thriller The Devil’s Backbone, which along with Cronos has appeared repeatedly in Top Ten lists of the best genre films of all time.

-In 2004, del Toro directed and co-wrote the action adventure sci-fi thriller Hellboy starring Ron Perlman.
+In 2004, del Toro directed and co-wrote the action-adventure sci-fi thriller Hellboy starring Ron Perlman.
 Four years later, he wrote and directed the hit sequel Hellboy II: The Golden Army.

 del Toro earned international acclaim as Director, Writer and Producer of the 2006 fantasy drama Pan’s Labyrinth.
 He was honored with an Oscar® nomination for his original screenplay for the film, which received five additional nominations including Best Foreign Language Film, and won Academy Awards® for Art Direction, Cinematography and Makeup.
 In all, the film garnered more than 40 international awards and appeared on more than 35 critics’ lists of the year’s best films.

 In 2013, del Toro wrote and directed the epic sci-fi action-adventure Pacific Rim starring Charlie Hunnam and Idris Elba.
-He also created the “Couch Gag” for the 24th annual “Treehouse of Horror” Halloween episode of The Simpsons, which garnered over 20 million views on YouTube.
+He also created the “couch gag” for the 24th annual “Treehouse of Horror” Halloween episode of The Simpsons, which garnered over 20 million views on YouTube.

 del Toro also executive produced the worldwide horror hit Mama, starring Jessica Chastain.
 Among his other film credits, he produced the supernatural thriller The Orphanage, which became the highest-grossing local language film in Spain’s history.
-Additionally, he partnered with fellow Mexican directors Alfonso Cuarón and Alejandro Gonzalez Iñárritu to produce Rudo y Cursi, directed by Carlos Cuarón, and Biutiful, which was written and directed by Iñárritu. del Toro is also Co-Screenwriter with Fran Walsh, Philippa Boyens and Peter Jackson of the three Hobbit films for New Line Cinema.
+Additionally, he partnered with fellow Mexican directors Alfonso Cuarón and Alejandro González Iñárritu to produce Rudo y Cursi, directed by Carlos Cuarón, and Biutiful, which was written and directed by Iñárritu. del Toro is also Co-Screenwriter with Fran Walsh, Philippa Boyens and Peter Jackson of the three Hobbit films for New Line Cinema.

 del Toro has also turned his attention to publishing.
 With novelist Chuck Hogan, he co-authored the vampire horror novel The Strain, which was published in June 2009 by William Morrow.
 They have since collaborated on The Fall and The Night Eternal, which make up The Strain Trilogy.
 All three books debuted as The New York Times top-ten bestsellers.
-Additionally, in 2015, Hyperion Press published Trollhunters, a fantasy-adventure novel co-written by del Toro and Daniel Kraus.
-The book is the basis for the DreamWorks Animation television series.
+Additionally, in 2015, Hyperion Press published Trollhunters, a fantasy-adventure novel co-written by del Toro and Daniel Kraus, which is the basis for the DreamWorks Animation television series.

 In 2013, Harper Design published Guillermo del Toro Cabinet of Curiosities, a lavishly illustrated book containing notes, drawings, and untold creatures from del Toro’s private journals and filmmaking diaries, with never-before-seen characters, art, and ideas of things to come.